yinhang2/visual-geojson/readMe.md

 Constructs a vector layer and raster data.
 ### titleLayer
 #### param： name, data
-Data is the data of GeoJson.
+Data is the format of GeoJson.
 Name is the type of layer that needs to display different types.
 Currently, the layer with a little line surface is encapsulated.
 The names are point, line and surface, and the return value is layer.

 ### gridLayer
 #### param： geojson ，startRGB， endRGB
-Used to construct a raster data layer based on the data in geojson. rgb represents the color of the minimum value and the maximum value respectively.
+Used to construct a raster data layer based on the data in GeoJson. rgb represents the color of the minimum value and the maximum value respectively.
 The return value is layer.

 ## schedular
 ### function Schedular